-7.3.2.2 2018 Groundwater Data Summary
+7.3.2.2 2020 Groundwater Data Summary

 SRS uses more than 150 wells to monitor a significant plume beneath A/M Area.
 Some of these monitoring wells lie within a half-mile of the northwestern boundary of SRS.
-The direction of groundwater flow in the area parallels the Site boundary; however, groundwater flow direction can fluctuate.
-Because of this, SRS concentrates on the groundwater results from the wells along the Site boundary, as well as those between A/M Area and the nearest population center, Jackson, South Carolina (Figure 7-4).
+The direction of groundwater flow in the area is parallel to the Site boundary; however, groundwater flow direction can fluctuate.
+Because of this, SRS concentrates on the groundwater results from the wells along the Site boundary, as well as those between A/M Area and the nearest population center, Jackson, South Carolina (SRNS 2021a).
 The data show no exceedances of drinking water standards (MCLs or RSLs) in SRS boundary wells near A/M Area.
-No detectable contamination exists in a majority of these SRS boundary wells.
+No detectable contamination exists in most of these SRS boundary wells.

 Although most SRS-contaminated groundwater plumes do not approach the Site boundary, the potential to affect Site streams exists when contaminated groundwater flows into nearby streams.
 SRS monitors and evaluates groundwater contamination that flows into Site streams and remediates it as appropriate.
 In conjunction with stream monitoring, as discussed in Chapter 5, Radiological Environmental Monitoring Program, Section 5.4.3, SRS Stream Sampling and Monitoring, SRS conducts extensive monitoring near SRS waste units and operating facilities, regardless of their proximity to the boundary.
-Savannah River Site Groundwater Management Strategy and Implementation Plan (SRNS 2017) contains details concerning groundwater monitoring and conditions at individual sites.
+Savannah River Site Groundwater Management Strategy and Implementation Plan (SRNS 2020) details groundwater monitoring and conditions at individual sites.

 Table 7-1 identifies the typical contaminants of concern (COCs) found in SRS groundwater and their significance.
-These COCs are a result of SRS operations that released chemicals and radionuclides into the soil and groundwater near hazardous waste management facilities and waste disposal sites.
-Table 7-2 presents a general summary of the most common contaminants found in groundwater at SRS facility areas, based on 2018 monitoring data, and compares the maximum concentrations to the appropriate drinking water standards.
+These COCs are a result of historical SRS operations that released chemicals and radionuclides into the soil and groundwater near hazardous waste management facilities and waste disposal sites.
+Table 7-2 presents a general summary of the most common contaminants found in groundwater at SRS facility areas, based on 2020 monitoring data, and compares the maximum concentrations to the appropriate drinking water standards.
 Table 7-2 shows the major COCs in the groundwater beneath SRS, including common degreasers (TCE and PCE) and radionuclides (tritium, gross alpha, and nonvolatile beta emitters).

 Since the early 1990s, SRS has directed considerable effort to assessing the likelihood of flow beneath the Savannah River from South Carolina to Georgia.
-A groundwater model developed by the U.S. Geological Survey (USGS) indicates there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).
-SRS continues to monitor for tritium in groundwater wells in Georgia (Figure 7-5) by collecting samples annually during the second half of the year.
-Detections of tritium in groundwater in these Georgia offsite wells have been below 1.5 pCi/mL since 1999 (Figure 7-6).
-The MCL, or drinking water standard, for tritium is 20 pCi/mL.
-The 2018 results had no detectable concentrations of tritium.
+A groundwater model developed by the U.S. Geological Survey indicates there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).
+SRS continues to monitor for tritium in groundwater wells in Georgia (Figure 7-4) by collecting samples annually during the second half of the year.
+Detections of tritium in groundwater in these Georgia offsite wells have been below 1.5 pCi/mL (1,500 pCi/L) since 1999 (Figure 7-5).
+The MCL, or drinking water standard, for tritium is 20 pCi/mL (20,000 pCi/L).
+For the third consecutive year, the results had no detectable concentrations of tritium.